Gloria-21/Living-Salamanca/README.md

 This project has been designed with someone that is interested in learning Spanish in mind, that is our ideal end-user.
 The expected scope of people attending these courses is to be in the range of 18 to 30 years old.

-* As an international student, I want to know the types of courses on offer and which one adapts better to my necessities
+* As an international student, I want to know the different educational centers on offer and which ones adapt better to my necessities
-* As an international student, I will fing useful some basic information about the city such as acommodation or where to eat
+* As an international student, I will find useful some basic information about the city such as acommodation or where to eat
 * As an international student, I will like to learn about the culture of a different country and the rich history of Salamanca
 ## Features